thriveweb/sailinginparadise/content/posts/2020-03-18-sailing-during-covid-19-pandemic.md

 videoSection:
   title: ''
 ---
-UPDATE 26 APRIL 2020
+UPDATE 13 MAY 2020

-We are hoping to be back on the water very soon.
-We initially expect to be offering charters for small family household groups and couples.
-Followed by larger numbers as time passes in line with government guidelines.
+We are thrilled to announce we are available for charter from Friday 15th May for groups of up to 10 guests.
+We are so excited to be back on the water, enjoying our beautiful Gold Coast waterways!

 [Please enquire about our special last minute rates here.](/booking-enquiry)